Testing the waters for possible candidacy

-Once an individual begins to campaign or decides to become a candidate, funds that were raised or spent to test the waters apply to the $5,000 threshold for qualifying as a candidate.
-Once that threshold is exceeded, the individual must register and begin filing reports.
+Once an individual begins to campaign or decides to become a candidate, the testing the waters period ends, and funds that were raised or spent to test the waters apply to the $5,000 threshold for qualifying as a candidate.
+After exceeding the threshold, the individual must register with the FEC as a candidate, designate and register a principal campaign committee, and begin to file reports.
+The first report must include all activity that occurred during the testing the waters period.

 Testing the waters vs. campaigning

-- Making or authorizing statements that refer to themselves as candidates ("Miller in 2020" or "Wilson for Senate");
+- Make or authorize statements that refer to themselves as candidates ("Smith in 2024" or "Smith for Senate");

-- Using general public political advertising to publicize their intention to campaign;
+- Use general public political advertising to publicize their intention to campaign;

-- Raising more money than what is reasonably needed to test the waters or funds to be used after candidacy is established;
+- Raise more money than what is reasonably needed to test the waters or funds to be used after candidacy is established;

-- Conducting activities over a protracted period of time or shortly before the election; or
+- Conduct activities over a protracted period of time or shortly before the election; or

-- Taking action to qualify for the ballot.
+- Take action to qualify for the ballot.

 - Gifts of money, goods, and services;